Akatsuki667/holbertonschool-web_front_end/html_advanced/README.md

 - in the Contact `section`, after the `div` containing the paragraph
     - create a link to `contact.html` with text `Get in touch`

+# 23. Services, Works, Latest news links
+- Copy the content of `21-index.html` into `22-index.html`
+- in the Services `section`
+    - in each level 3 heading, create a link to `#` around the text already in the heading
+- in the Works `section`
+    - in each level 3 heading, create a link to `#` around the text already in the heading
+- in the Latest news `section`
+    - in each level 3 heading, create a link to `#` around the text already in the heading

 #